Help available to licensees

 Why can’t the Chief Health Officer provide some generic guidelines that would be helpful to licensees?

-While licence applicants may address each point on a checklist, additional circumstances may be identified, as part of the investigation process, which increase the risk of harm and warrant an Intervention.
+While licence applicants may address each point on a checklist, additional circumstances may be identified, as part of the investigation process, which increase the risk of harm and warrant an official submission by the Chief Health Officer.